wp-plugins/zedity/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WXNQFRAGR5WKQ
 Tags:  admin, audio, automatic, box, business, button, code, comments, content, create, creative, creativity, css, css3, custom, design, document, download, drag, drop, easy, e-commerce, edit, editor, embed, easy, free, freedom, flexible, format, formatting, free, freedom, generator, gallery, google, html, html5, image, images, javascript, layout, link, links, media, modern, multimedia, music, page, photo, photos, picture, pictures, plugin, plugins, post, posts, productivity, quick, responsive, seo, share, sidebar, simple, social, style, text, tool, twitter, url, video, visual, web, widget, widgets, wordpress, wysiwyg, youtube, zedity
 Requires at least: 3.5
-Tested up to: 3.8.2
+Tested up to: 3.9
-Stable tag: 3.1.0
+Stable tag: 3.1.1
 License: GPLv3
 License URI: http://zedity.com/license/freewp

 The best editor to create your content: incredibly easy, quick and with unprecedented possibilities!
 Available in multiple languages.

 == Description ==
->**WP 3.9 IMPORTANT NOTICE** WordPress 3.9 has been released and introduced many changes that affect plugins.
-Zedity is also affected and we are working on it to add support for WP 3.9.
-If you need to upgrade to 3.9 immediately, you may have to temporarily disable Zedity.
-If you keep on using previous versions of WP for another few days, you can keep on using Zedity without any problems.

-Zedity is an innovative Editor to create your posts or pages super easily, quickly and absolutely hassle-free!
+Zedity is an innovative Editor to create your posts or pages amazingly easily, quickly and absolutely hassle-free!
 With no technical skill required, it gives you total flexibility and unprecedented possibilities to create any desired design, as easily as if done on a piece of paper!

->Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)): an innovative, easy and powerful feature to create better responsive design!
+>Multiple languages: Zedity is available also in **English**, **French**, **German**, **Greek**, **Italian** and **Spanish**.
+[More languages](http://zedity.com/translate/) coming soon...

 [youtube https://www.youtube.com/watch?v=8Ws7OzSdDhs]

 **Why WordPress Users Love Zedity:**

+>Introducing Multiple Layout Responsive Design ([MLRD](http://zedity.com/plugin/wpfeatures)), an easy and powerful approach to create responsive content!

 * **Amazingly Easy to Use**: Zedity enables everyone to create any desired content as easily as never before, just like doing it with a pen and paper.
 With no coding or technical skills required, creating your posts and pages becomes a pleasure!

 * **Total Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're free to unleash your creativity!

-* **Save a Lot of Time**: Create your content very quickly, completely hassle-free and, since you can do it without hiring web developers, saving money too!
+* **Save a Lot of Time**: Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!

->Multiple languages: Zedity is available in **English**, **French**, **German**, **Greek**, **Italian** and **Spanish**.
-[And more languages](http://zedity.com/translate) coming soon...
+>[Welcome Spring Promo Code](http://zedity.com/plugin/wp): take advantage of an incredible limited offer to get Zedity Premium with a great discount!

-**Here is an example of Zedity (in its initial free version) in action:**
+**Here is an example of Zedity (the initial free version) in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

 **Find more about Zedity:**

 *   [Zedity Site](http://zedity.com): visit the official website to discover more about Zedity!
-*   **Multilanguage** [Zedity in your native language](http://zedity.com/translate/): translate Zedity into your native language and [get rewarded](http://zedity.com/translate/)!
+*   **Translate** [Zedity in your native language](http://zedity.com/translate/): translate Zedity into your native language and [get rewarded](http://zedity.com/translate/)!
 *   [Zedity Turorials](http://zedity.com/blog/tutorials): tutorials on how to use Zedity, from installation to usage tips, release notes, etc.
 *   [Twitter page](https://www.twitter.com/Zedity): follow Zedity on Twitter!
 *   [Facebook page](https://www.facebook.com/Zedity): visit Zedity on Facebook.
 Got a cool Zedity site to show?
 Contact us to share your link!